deepskystacker/DSS/README.md

 You will need to use QT VS Tools Options dialog to set up two named Qt Installations:

-	1. Called 5.12.8x86 pointing to msvc2017 sub-direcotry of your Qt install for example C:\Qt\5.12.8\msvc2017
+	1. Called 5.12.8x86 pointing to msvc2017 sub-directory of your Qt install for example C:\Qt\5.12.8\msvc2017
 	2. Called 5.12.8x64 pointing to the msvc2017_64 sub-directory of your Qt install for example C:\Qt\5.12.8\msvc2017_64